jidniilman/Quiz-Master/quiz_master/README.md

 ```

 ## Benchmark
-Only `/pkg/command` and `/pkg/utils` that have benchmark.
+Only `/pkg/command` and `/pkg/utils` that have benchmarked.
 We can do benchmark for `/internal` but it is not necessary.

 Run benchmark with:
 ```